Salinas, California, to Tehama & Lake County, CA

 At The Farmlink Project, we have two primary goals: maximizing the amount of fresh produce delivered and ensuring delivery to the people who need it the most.
 However, some of these food insecure communities are located in areas hard to access for large produce trucks or even smaller vehicles.
 To reach these communities, The Farmlink Project took to the skies for the very first time to move produce to families in need.

-Owen Dubeck (Farmlink Volunteer), and Peter Zadrozny (Volunteer Pilot)
+Owen Dubeck (Farmlink Project Team Member), and Peter Zadrozny (Volunteer Pilot)

 Peter Zadrozny, one of the twenty-two volunteer pilots that flew this produce mission, described what his work with Angel Flight West means to him and the other volunteers.
 “All the pilots of Angel Flight West are very passionate about flying, and then we combine that with our civic duty of trying to give back to the community—that’s why we are a part of the Angel Flight West organization.”
 Motivated by his “love of flying and love of the opportunity to give back to the community,” Peter was eager and excited to be a part of this mission as, “being able to help with this food produce is in line with the medical missions we do.”
 Having flown patients for Angel Flight West for the last ten years, Peter has helped countless patients get to and from their treatment.
 He recalled his experiences with these many patients—from the heartbreaking to the heartwarming.
 Seeing both those who have won their battles with their illness as well as those who have sadly lost inspires and drives Peter to continue to volunteer for this incredible organization.